 - Officina 12

-- Da Giacomo Arengario (the view in the picture)
+- Da Giacomo Arengario (breathtaking views of the Duomo)

-Check out the Brera area too, there are so many cute restaurants there.
-If you are around the Duomo area at lunchtime you should try a “panzerotto di Luini”, Luini started off as a bakery and now makes the best panzerotto (small calzone) in town, people queue there every day of the week.
+Don’t forget to check out the Brera area too, there are so many cute restaurants there.
+If you are around the Duomo area at lunchtime be adventurous and try a “panzerotto di Luini”.
+Luini started off as a bakery and now makes the best panzerotto (small calzone) in town, people queue there every day of the week.

-For sushi in Milan you can try: Nu, Trussardi, Finger.
+For sushi in Milan try Nu, Trussardi or Finger.

-If you are looking for a family friendly restaurant I suggest Pollicino but bear in mind that except the very posh ones, nearly all restaurants will be happy to have children and offer children dishes and highchairs, especially for lunch or early dinners.
+If you are looking for a family friendly restaurant I suggest Pollicino but generally, except the very posh places, most restaurants will be happy to have children and offer children menus and highchairs, especially for lunch or early dinners.
 Just let them know before you reserve.

 In general, for any tips on family friendly places in Milan, and activities, have a look on mumadvisor.